zakchow/elk_project/readme.md

 Metricbeat records metricbeat records metrics and statistics and helps to monitor servers by collecting those metrics from the system and services running on that server

 The configuration details of each machine may be found below.
-Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|